mnseula/phpcode/README.md

 Begin by unpacking the docker-compose.yml and Dockerfile.
-This will create a html/ directory.
-Unpack all the php files in the directory and everything should work.
+Initially, disregard the PHP pages, after docker has done its magic, it will create an html/ directory.
+Unpack all the .php files into the html/ directory and everything should work.